wshager/frink/README.md

 ## The Concept

 The core concept of Frink is that any document can be iterated (or streamed) as a flat sequence of nodes, be it an XML or HTML document, a piece of JSON or even a functional program (written, for example, in XQuery, RQL or RDL).
 The way these documents are traversed is in *document order*, just like XML is usually streamed: each node is emitted, and if it's a branch (e.g. an element) the closing of the node is emitted as well.
-In the browser there's a related (and rather obscure it seems) feature in javascript called "TreeWalker".
+The browser has a related javascript feature called "TreeWalker".
 This allows one to iterate HTML nodes in document order, but it doesn't include the closing of branches.
 To ameliorate this, a small wrapper can be used to accomplish the same behaviour that Frink is based on (uses ES6 WeakMap): https://gist.github.com/wshager/edb8aadccb6f06fa566cc3d58a098f4c.

 Instead of just emitting every node as-is, Frink also wraps each node in a container object.
 This way the same interface can be used to "real" DOM nodes as well as "virtual" ones.
 In addition to helper methods, the wrapper provides the depth and index of the node in the document, as well as the index of the node in the parent.
 Frink also provides an immutable alternative to "traditional" mutable virtual nodes.
 Because of this, the node wrapper also provides access to the parent node, which would not be possible to store in an immutable structure.
-The wrapping is read-only and ephemeral, as it gets created upon each traversal and destroyed afterwards.
-From an API perspective this means you shouldn't create references to wrapper nodes elsewhere, or they can't be garbage collected.
+The wrapping object is and instance of class `VNode`, and it's read-only and ephemeral, as it gets created upon each traversal and destroyed afterwards.
+From an API perspective this means you shouldn't create references to wrapper nodes, or they can't be garbage collected.
 Instead, you should use functions like `forEach` (AKA `map`) to transform them.

+For JSON, the treewalker also emits array and object nodes, where each object entry is emitted as a *tuple*.
+For this tuple, the XML `attribute` is reused, allowing the attribute's value to contain any other JSON object.
+For each "leaf" in a JSON tree, the node type is marked as `string` or other (e.g. `number`, `boolean` or `null`).
+The handling of functional programs is too elaborate for this README, and will be published as a whitepaper in due time.

 ## API (WIP)